erdzeichen/KiMoPack/docs/source/Opening.rst

 Then either a list of numbers or a GUI is used to select the scans that are removed from the average.
 A number of opening and selection options are given.

+Observe the new automatic filter options of summarize_scans

 This function could also be used to combine a number of different experiments.